ThomasDoyle11/thomasdoyle11.github.io/index.md

 ---
 # Portfolio

 ### Hi, I'm Tom Doyle.
-I'm a 25-year-old Software Engineer who tries to make small game projects in my free time and I'd like to break into the video games industry.
+I'm a 25-year-old Software Engineer who make small game projects in my free time and I'd like to break into the video games industry.

 - [Contact Details](#contact-details)
 - [Personal Projects](#personal-projects)